 The mission of the Government and Heritage Library (GHL) is to "preserve and facilitate public access to state government information."
 The Clearinghouse and the GHL strive to increase this access and are responsible for collecting, classifying, cataloging and distributing state agency publications, both print and digital publications.
 G.S.
 125-11 designates the State Library as the "official, complete and permanent depository for all state publications."
 Print publications are housed with the government documents collection at the GHL/State Library (109 E. Jones St., Raleigh, NC) and are available for check-out and interlibrary loan throughout the US and Canada.
 Digital publications are made available online, at no cost, through the North Carolina State Government Publications.
-Some even from the 1700s and 1800s, have been scanned and digitized, and can also be found in the digital collection.
+Some publications can be found in both the print and digital collections.
+Older agency publications, some even from the 1700s and 1800s, have been scanned and digitized, and can also be found in the digital collection.